MetahCoder/MetahCoder/README.md

 ### Hello World 👋

-I'm Askar, a 15 y.o. iOS developer from Atyrau, Kazakhstan 🇰🇿.
+My name is Askar, I am a 15 y.o. iOS developer from Atyrau, Kazakhstan 🇰🇿.

 • 🔭 I’m currently working on the iOS application of the https://degreen.kz food delivery service.